BigQuery Security – IAM, Encryption & Row-Level

 • supports drain feature to deploy incompatible updates

-• Cloud Dataproc is a managed Spark and Hadoop service to take advantage of open-source data tools for batch processing, querying, streaming, and machine learning.
+• Managed Service for Apache Spark is a managed Spark and Hadoop service to take advantage of open-source data tools for batch processing, querying, streaming, and machine learning.

 • helps to create clusters quickly, manage them easily, and save money by turning clusters on and off as needed.

-• helps reduce time on time and money spent on administration and lets you focus on your jobs and your data.
+• helps reduce time and money spent on administration and lets you focus on your jobs and your data.

 • has built-in integration with other GCP services, such as BigQuery, Cloud Storage, Bigtable, Cloud Logging, and Monitoring

-• support preemptible instances that have lower compute prices to reduce costs further.
+• support preemptible instances (now called Spot VMs) that have lower compute prices to reduce costs further.

-• also supports HBase, Flink, Hive WebHcat, Druid, Jupyter, Presto, Solr, Zepplin, Ranger, Zookeeper, and much more.
+• also supports HBase, Flink, Hive WebHcat, Druid, Jupyter, Presto, Solr, Zeppelin, Ranger, Zookeeper, and much more.

 • supports connectors for BigQuery, Bigtable, Cloud Storage